travitch/llvm-tools/README.md

     -o --output=[FILE or DIR]  The destination of a file output -t --type=[GRAPHTYPE]      The graph requested.
-One of Cfg, Cdg, Cg, Domtree, Postdomtree, Escape
+One of Cfg, Cdg, Cg, Domtree, Postdomtree
-    -f --format=GVOUT          The type of output to produce: Gtk, Xlib, XDot, Eps, Jpeg, Pdf, Png, Ps, Ps2, Svg.
+    -f --format=GVOUT          The type of output to produce: Gtk, Xlib, Html, XDot, Eps, Jpeg, Pdf, Png, Ps, Ps2, Svg.
 Default: Gtk -? --help                  Display help message